 The Jaffari Community Centre is a proud member of ClimateWise Business Network.
 The organization is currently participating in Faith & the Common Good’s energy benchmarking program.

 The Jaffari Community Centre’s sustainability journey demonstrates how passionate people can impact the way a community acts on climate change.
 A few like-minded women were the forerunners of a sustainability movement that effectively shifted the way community members think and act.
 Their “Eco team”, which started five years ago with a grass roots approach to reducing waste is now a fully integrated eight-member Eco Board, working to improve the Centre’s overall sustainability method.

-FCG Ottawa staff is here to help support faith community staff and volunteers working outdoors on their landscape and gardens and those who want to add a new sustainable garden component to their property.
-Let us know what your Care for Creation needs are in terms of your landscape and gardens — we are here to help!
+As always, FCG Ottawa staff is here to help support faith community staff and volunteers working outdoors on their landscape and gardens and those who want to add a new sustainable garden component to their property.
+Let us know what your needs are in terms of your sacred landscape and ecological gardens — we are here to help!